 - Vet who you donate to

 Vet who you donate money to.
 Established, reputable charities in the U.S. are listed on charity rating websites like Guidestar.com and CharityNavigator.com.
-Donors can see past tax documents, board members names, as well as a breakdown of how the organization spends their funds.
+Donors can see past tax documents, board members’ names, as well as a breakdown of how the organization spends their funds.
 Look for their IRS 501(c)(3) paperwork which makes them official with the Internal Revenue Service.
-A good indicator of a charity’s efficiency is the ratio of their revenue versus overhead expenses.
+A good indicator of a charity’s efficiency is the ratio of its revenue versus overhead expenses.
 If a charity is not getting most of their money out to those in need, it does not mean they are fraudulent, but they just might be inefficient.
 You may want to donate your money elsewhere.

 - Make a Personal Connection